Updated October 2022

-Janet McKean is a 25-year gifts industry expert.
-Her company, Lost and Found, brings trend-setting products from established and emerging designers to the marketplace.
-Janet provides representation and consulting to artists, retailers, galleries and wholesalers.
+Janet McKean is a gifts industry expert who brings trend-setting products from established and emerging designers to the marketplace.
+She provides representation and consulting to artists, retailers, galleries and wholesalers.
 (She's also got a fun Esty store.)
-Janet's one of The Word Factory's original clients, a great friend and my go-to gal when I need to find cool gifts for business or personal giving.
+Janet's one of The Word Factory's original clients, a great friend and my go-to gal when I need cool gifts for business or personal giving.
 Seemed only natural to ask her to weigh in with some gift-giving guidance.

-Corporate gift-giving during the holidays is always a bit of a challenge: It’s the perfect opportunity to say thank you so you want to do it well.
-When it comes to business gift-giving, whether it’s inner-office or office-to-office, think thoughtful but not too terribly personal.
-Here are some tips:
+Corporate gift-giving during the holidays is always a bit of a challenge, but it’s the perfect opportunity to say thank you so you want to do it well.
+When it comes to business gift-giving, whether within your office or out to clients, prospects and suppliers, think thoughtful and not too terribly personal.
+Here are my tips:

 1. Buy local.

-I like giving something local because it means supporting your community while thanking the people who have worked alongside you all year long.
+I like giving something local because it means supporting your business community while thanking the people who have worked alongside you all year long.
 Margot's also got some great ideas for how your business can support small businesses.

-Try to personalize your gift.
+Make the gesture feel personal.
 Coupons for car washes for commuters who drive to work.
 A gift card for their favorite coffee or lunch place.
 Homemade cookies or other goodies for foodies or non-cooks.
-[Some tasty ideas from Grist.org] Movie passes for film buffs.
+Movie passes for film buffs.
 A contribution to a cause you know they care about.
 Check out Margot's tips on infusing your content and marketing with empathy.

 4. Avoid miscues.

-Finally, it bears repeating: Nothing political, nothing religious and no alcohol unless of course you work in these industries or you're OK with potential blow-back.
+Finally, it bears repeating: Nothing political, nothing religious unless, of course, you work in these industries or you're OK with potential blow-back.